HarrierPanels/terraform/README.md

 **Reusability:** With separate Terraform modules and Ansible roles, you can reuse code for similar setups in different environments, making it easier to maintain and update.

+Using only Terraform or only Ansible for a multi-tier architecture can have certain drawbacks, and using a toolchain that combines both can address these limitations.
+Let's explore the cons of using only Terraform or only Ansible for such an architecture:
+#### Using Only Terraform:

 #### Terraform / Ansible Toolchain structure:
 ```
 terraform/